WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::

 :::details
-### What are the equal denominations created in one mixing round?
+### What are the equal denominations created in a coinjoin round?

 The standard denominations are:
 `5000, 6561, 8192, 10000, 13122, 16384, 19683, 20000, 32768, 39366, 50000, 59049, 65536, 100000, 118098,